-Heavily abusing alcohol does a lot of damage to your body overtime.
-Heavy alcohol use takes its toll on every organ system of the body, but it does particular damage on the circulatory system, digestive system, nervous system, and immune system.
+Heavily abusing alcohol does a lot of damage to your body over time.
+Heavy alcohol use takes its toll on every organ system of the body, but it does particular damage to the circulatory system, digestive system, nervous system, and immune system.
 Alcoholism also causes muscle weakness, and it even causes muscle atrophy in extreme cases.
-All of these damages to the body speeds up the aging process.
+All of these damages to the body speed up the aging process.
 Here are just a few of the many complications that occur as a result of alcohol abuse.

 The circulatory system gets hit hard by extreme alcohol use.
 Women are typically more prone to heart disease as a symptom of alcoholism than men.
 The following are common complications that are often seen in those who heavily abuse alcohol.

 Drinking greatly affects your brain function.
 For example, you can detect a drunk person by noticing behaviors such as poor coordination, slurred speech, and difficulty to communicate.
 It is not surprising that long-term alcohol abuse causes brain damage.
 It specifically damages the frontal lobe which controls things like short-term memory, emotional control, and judgment when making decisions.
 In addition to this, alcoholism has been shown to negatively affect long-term memory as well.
 In extreme cases, alcoholism can cause Wernicke Korsakoff Syndrome.

 Although Wernicke Korsakoff Syndrome can be caused by certain cancers, surgeries, and untreated eating disorders, the number one culprit behind developing this disease is alcohol abuse.
 This syndrome can make a sober living in Austin, and life in general, very difficult for those affected.

 Here are some of the common symptoms of WKS.